microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl.md

 ## Accessibility

 ### UI Automation Patterns
 * ComboBox and NumberBox will use the control patterns already assigned to them.
-The pager control will use the selection provider pattern and the individual buttons will use selection item provider.
-      * Reasoning: I did not choose the invoke control pattern because the documentation says that an element can disappear from the automation tree immediately upon being invoked.
-I don’t want this to happen because once the end user selects a button, an event needs to be fired to notify which page needs to be displayed.
+        * ComboBox and NumberBox will need to have automation names so Narrator can read "Page 5" instead of just "5".
+* The control will implement the ISelectionItemProvider interface so narrator can tell if a given item is currently selected or not.
+Similar to RadioButton.
+* The button panel display mode will need to have the PosotionInSet/SizeOfSet properties so Narrator can read "page x of y".

 ### Keyboarding
 * Pager Control should be added as a navigation landmark.